-Diagnosed 20 years ago with MS, the autoimmune disease that can negatively impact the central nervous system, Kathy has seen her symptoms worsen over time, especially in recent years.
+Diagnosed more than 20 years ago with MS, the autoimmune disease that can negatively impact the central nervous system, Kathy has seen her symptoms worsen over time, especially in recent years.

-Kathy is one of five MS patients at Cleveland Clinic’s Mellen Center for Multiple Sclerosis to participate in a research study assessing the effectiveness of the EksoGT exoskeleton in MS rehabilitation.
+Kathy is one of 21 patients with MS at Cleveland Clinic’s Mellen Center for Multiple Sclerosis to participate in a research study assessing the effectiveness of the EksoGT exoskeleton in MS rehabilitation.

 “My walking speed has increased, my endurance has improved, my gait is more normal and I get intermittent periods of my leg getting signals from my brain,” says Kathy.